17 Proven Holiday Entertaining Shortcuts

 And, you know what?
 Our friends still loved the food.
 I was less stressed, Sweet Shark was happy because I was less stressed and our guests were still happy.

-With the holidays about to begin, I want to share with you some of my favorite proven shortcuts to use for holiday entertaining.
+With the holidays about to begin, I want to share some of my favorite proven shortcuts for time-saving entertaining ideas.

 When it comes to deciding to host a holiday party, there are many things you can do to make your life much easier.
 The mantra for a simple, yet perfect, holiday party, is to think ahead and plan ahead.

-As the host, you should be mingling and interacting with your guests as much as possible.
+As the host, you should mingle and interact with your guests as much as possible.
 They don’t want to see you stuck in the kitchen or frazzled with kitchen chores.

 How to Lighten the Load of the Hostess